The Impact of Data Distribution on Q-learning with Function Approximation: Data distribution matters

 \subsubsection{Online Learning with Unlimited Replay}

 Instead of considering a fixed $\mu$ distribution, we now consider a setting where $\mu$ is dynamically induced by a replay buffer obtained using $\epsilon$-greedy exploration.
-Figure~\ref{fig:main_four_states_mdp_exps} shows the results when $\alpha = 1.2$, under : (i) an $\epsilon$-greedy policy with $\epsilon=1.0$; and (ii) an $\epsilon$-greedy policy with $\epsilon=0.05$.
+Figure~\ref{fig:main_four_states_mdp_exps} shows the results when $\alpha = 1.2$, under: (i) an $\epsilon$-greedy policy with $\epsilon=1.0$; and (ii) an $\epsilon$-greedy policy with $\epsilon=0.05$.
 We consider a replay buffer with unlimited capacity.
-We use an uniform synthetic data distribution as baseline.
-As seen in Fig. \ref{fig:main_four_states_mdp_exps}, the baseline outperforms all other data distributions , as expected.
+We use a uniform data distribution as baseline\footnote{We note that the uniform distribution over the state-action space may be outside the space of possible distributions that can be generated by running policies on the MDP.}.
+As seen in Fig. \ref{fig:main_four_states_mdp_exps}, the baseline outperforms all other data distributions, as expected given our discussion in the previous section.
 Regarding the $\epsilon$-greedy policy with $\epsilon=1.0$, the agent is only able to pick the correct action at state $s_1$, featuring a higher average $Q$-value error in comparison to the baseline.
 This is due to the fact that the stationary distribution of the MDP under the fully exploratory policy is too far from the uniform distribution to retrieve the optimal policy.
 Finally, for the $\epsilon$-greedy policy with $\epsilon=0.05$, the performance of the agent further deteriorates.
 Such exploratory policy induces oscillations in the $Q$-values (Fig. \ref{fig:main_four_states_mdp_exps} (b)), which eventually damp out as learning progresses.
 The oscillations are due to an undesirable interplay between the features and the data distribution: exploitation may cause abrupt changes in the data distribution and hinder learning.